Track mileage automatically

 Be aware that if your employer uses FAVR, you cannot use the IRS standard mileage rate to cover your variable costs.
 Also, you still have to be aware of the IRS standard mileage rate and compare your payouts to it.
 Once again, any excess amount will be taxed as income.

-If you are located in California, see our deducated guide to California mileage reimbursement.
+If you are located in California, see our dedicated guide to California mileage reimbursement.

 Employee mileage reimbursement rules of an accountable plan